NWhitener/scrnabench/README.md

 ### Cluster Analysis

 The clustering workflow completes the standard clustering pipeline.
-The following steps are performed: filtering, annotation, data transformation, transformation, Highly Variable Gene selection (HVG), scaling, dimensionality reduction, and clustering. scrnabench supports two baseline clustering methods, Kmeans clustering and Seurat's Phenograph clustering.
+The following steps are performed: filtering, annotation, data transformation, Highly Variable Gene selection(HVG), scaling, dimensionality reduction, and clustering.
+The pacakge supports two baseline clustering methods, Kmeans clustering and Seurat's Phenograph clustering.

-For example, to cluster the data into 10 clusters using Kmeans clustering, thee following command can be used:
+For example, to cluster the data into 10 clusters using Kmeans algorithm, the following command can be used:

 ```
 #Clustering Workflow